Canada

 Postage Stamp

-Welcome to the Canada travel guides hub of Treks and Trails — a collection of outdoor-focused itineraries, destination tips, and hiking suggestions for exploring this vast and beautiful country.
+Welcome to the Canada travel guides hub of Treks and Trails.
+A collection of outdoor-focused itineraries, destination tips, and hiking suggestions for exploring this vast and beautiful country.
 From the soaring peaks of the Rockies to charming seaside towns in the Maritimes, Canada is a land of breathtaking nature, diverse cultures, and endless adventure.
-I may be biased, but I truly believe Canada has something for everyone and will become one of your top places to visit.
-Below you’ll find my favorite places, hikes, and hidden gems across the country.

 When to Visit Canada